What every best Adult Diapers has:

 This adult diaper retailer does extensive testing on the products it carries.
 It provides a wealth of information on the dimensions, absorbency and capabilities of a number of adult briefs, and it also supplies a brief review of each product.
-Even though this is a retail website, we found the testing to be appropriate and balanced.
-Downsides are that comfort is not always addressed, and mainstream supermarket brands such as Depend are not included.
+Even though this is a retail website, we found the testing to be well explained (on a separate page) and both appropriate and balanced.
+Downsides are that comfort is not always addressed, and only a handful of brands -- none of which are mainstream supermarket brands such as Depend -- are included.

 This long PDF file offers excellent information about adult diapers, including types, technologies, fit, how and where to buy, use and more.
 John Davis, a diaper wearer, also names what he considers to be the top brands of diaper, and recommends specific diapers that he's personally used.
 Elsewhere on the site, a diaper primer provides some helpful general information on wearing diapers for incontinence.

-Incontinence Resource Center rates 18 brands of diapers according to several criteria, including both wet and dry comfort, absorbency, rewet absorbency and ease of removal.
+Incontinence Resource Center rates more than 20 adult diaper products according to several criteria, including both wet and dry comfort, absorbency, rewet absorbency and ease of removal.
 The authors fail to describe how they conduct the testing, though the reviews indicate that at least some of the information is based on hands-on use.
 The reviews, although a little informal and anecdotal, are detailed and informative.

 This retailer offers several informative, comprehensive comparison charts on different types of adult diapers and incontinence products.
-Each list is comprised of over a dozen premium products, which are ranked as "Good," "Better" or "Best."
+Each list is comprised of over a dozen premium products, which are ranked as "Good," "Better" or "Best," or denoted as being "Unique," which means that they have features or applications that are unlike other products.
 National Incontinence says the ratings are based on absorbency, cost and wearability, although the website doesn't appear to have conducted any formal testing.
-The charts also list the cost per diaper and delineate key features of the products.
+The charts also list the cost per diaper and note key features of the products.

 Amazon.com is an online retailer that allows users to post reviews of the products it sells, including a good selection of incontinence supplies.
-Adult diapers and other incontinence products often get significant feedback -- sometimes hundreds of reviews.
+Adult diapers and other incontinence products often get significant feedback -- sometimes hundreds, and occasionally even more than a thousand reviews.
 Reviews vary in length, but it's not unusual to find good, detailed information for each product.
 Listed products run the gamut from premium brands to mainstream products sold in supermarkets and other popular retailers.

 Walmart's web site offers another place for users to review a variety of incontinence products.
 The site is a good source of owner opinions as most products attract at least a few comments, while some get dozens and a few draw hundreds.